facelessuser/coloraide/docs/src/markdown/color.md

 ### Plugins

-Currently, only color spaces, delta E methods, and gamut mapping methods are exposed as plugins.
+Currently, only color spaces, delta E methods, chromatic adaptation, filters, and gamut mapping methods are exposed as plugins.

 Some potential, useful cases: register a new color spaces not supported directly in ColorAide, test out a new ∆E algorithm, experiment with a potentially better gamut mapping method, tweak an existing color space to accept and